Simon Oakland: Early life and career

 Oakland was born in Brooklyn, New York, the eldest of the three sons of immigrant Jewish parents, Jacob Weiss and Ethel Oaklander, born in Romania and the Russian Empire respectively.
 His father was a plasterer and builder.
 While he later claimed in media interviews to have been born in 1922 (a date repeated in his New York Times obituary), Social Security and vital records indicate he was born Simon Weiss in 1915; his stage name was derived from his mother's maiden name, Oaklander.
 (Note: Some primary sources suggest his birth name may have been Isidor Weiss.
 One source reported that his "real name" was Si Oaklander, but this is contradicted by the weight of evidence.)

 He began his performing career as a musician (he was a violinist, an avocation he pursued during his entire career as an actor).
 Oakland began his acting career in the late 1940s.
-He enjoyed a series of Broadway hits, including Light Up the Sky, The Shrike, and Inherit the Wind, and theater was one of his lasting passions.
+He enjoyed a series of Broadway hits, including Light Up the Sky, Skipper Next to God, The Shrike, and Inherit the Wind, and theater was one of his lasting passions.
 He was a concert violinist until the 1940s.

 Film and television

 In 1955, Oakland made his film debut, albeit uncredited, as an Indiana state trooper in The Desperate Hours.
 He appeared in two films released in 1958: as Mavrayek in The Brothers Karamazov and as journalist Edward Montgomery in I Want to Live!

 Oakland's notable performance in I Want to Live! led to his playing a long series of tough-guys, either as authority figures or villains or a mix of both.
 He appeared in Psycho as the psychiatrist who, at the end of the film, explains Norman Bates's multiple personality disorder.
 He appeared in the films West Side Story, The Sand Pebbles, and Bullitt.

 He made two guest appearances as murder victims on CBS's Perry Mason.
 He appeared in the syndicated crime drama, Decoy, starring Beverly Garland.
 Oakland appeared once on the CBS Western Dundee and the Culhane and once on the series Sheriff of Cochise.

 He was also a regular, in a comedic supporting role, as General Thomas Moore, on NBC's Baa Baa Black Sheep, starring Robert Conrad.
 He appeared in two episodes of the original The Twilight Zone TV series (“The Rip Van Winkle Caper” and “The Thirty-Fathom Grave”) and in The Outer Limits as the alien birdman in "Second Chance".
 In 1974 and 1975, he was a series regular on Kolchak: The Night Stalker, playing newspaper editor Tony Vincenzo.
 (He had previously played the same character in two made-for-television movies.

-During the 1970s, Oakland appeared in multiple episodes of The Rockford Files, three times as blustery private detective Vern St. Cloud, a nemesis/ antagonist for Jim Rockford, as well as five single-character appearances on Hawaii Five-O from the first to the eighth season.
+During the 1970s, Oakland appeared in multiple episodes of The Rockford Files, three times as blustery private detective Vern St. Cloud, a nemesis/antagonist for Jim Rockford, as well as five single-character appearances on Hawaii Five-O from the first to the eighth season.